2435

 When considering an investment in Q2 Holdings, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We cheer for everyone who's making the lives of others easier through technology, but in case of Q2 Holdings, we'll be cheering from the sidelines.
-Its , and analysts expect growth to deteriorate from here.
-And while its customers are increasing their spending quite quickly, suggesting they love the product, the downside is its gross margins show its business model is much less lucrative than the best software businesses.
-On top of that, its low free cash flow margins give it little breathing room.
+Its revenue growth has been uninspiring over the last three years, and analysts expect growth to deteriorate from here.
+And while its customers are increasing their spending quite quickly, suggesting they love the product, unfortunately, its gross margins show its business model is much less lucrative than the best software businesses.

-Q2 Holdings's price-to-sales ratio based on the next 12 months is 3.6x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+Q2 Holdings's price-to-sales ratio based on the next 12 months is 4.4x, suggesting the market has lower expectations for the business relative to the hottest tech stocks.
+While there are some things to like about Q2 Holdings and its valuation is reasonable, we think there are better opportunities elsewhere in the market right now.

-Wall Street analysts covering the company had a one-year price target of $43.73 per share right before these results (compared to the current share price of $42.50).
+Wall Street analysts covering the company had a one-year price target of $54.01 right before these results (compared to the current share price of $52.99).